alex-rbch/photomosaics/README.md

-# Autoencoders for solving Photomosaic.
+# Autoencoders for solving Photomosaics
 Transform an image of your choice into a beautiful photomosaic consisting of artificially generated tiles.

 <photos of woman, man, sunset, bender, and me>